-Life and Physical Sciences

-Life/Study Skills & Other Electives
+Life and Physical Sciences Life/Study Skills & Other Electives Mathematics Social Sciences and History Violence Prevention

-Mathematics

-Social Sciences and History

-Violence Prevention/Character Education

-All students are expected to follow a course of study.
-All students in 6th grade will be given an opportunity to create an Educational Development Plan before entering high school, and the Academy currently uses Career Cruising.
+All students must create a plan before entering high school, and the Academy currently uses Career Cruising.
 All 6th grade students outline their course of study in their Educational Development Plan (EDP), in preparation for high school and Post-secondary education or career readiness.
 Each plan is individualized to address individual student needs to ensure successful completion of the educational program itself.